Our Vision: Why we exist

 The word ‘Yoga’ is derived from the Sanskrit root ‘Yuj’, meaning ‘to join’ or “to yoke” or ‘to unite’.
 So what does that mean, and what are we uniting?

 Patanjali described yoga as “the cessation of the modification of the mind”.
-To understand what he means by “modification of the mind” we look to Kleshas, the cloudy mental states of the mind that impact our ability to be with our experiences as they are and as they are not.
-The five Kleshas include Avidya (ignorance), Asmita (egoism), Raga (attachment), Dvesa (aversion or hatred), and Abinivesah (clinging to life or fear of death).
+To understand what he means by “modification of the mind” we look to Kleshas, that teach us it is the cloudy mental states of the mind that impact our ability to be with our experiences as they are and as they are not.
+There are five Kleshas; Avidya (ignorance), Asmita (egoism), Raga (attachment), Dvesa (aversion or hatred), and Abinivesah (clinging to life or fear of death).
 These illusions create our Avidya, which translates to ignorance, misconceptions, misunderstandings, and incorrect knowledge.

 As Patanjali said, yoga is a lifestyle to end the illusions in our minds that prevent us from being in union with our true selves.